iamajaysingh22/ng-comment/README.md

-# Getting Started with Create React App
+# Statement

-This is the React APP to display the list of comment in the Table form by utilize the react API
+>This is the React APP to display the list of comment in the Table form by utilize the react API

 ## Available Scripts